samuelcouch/clarifai-go/apinext/design/api-next.md

 cat will change.
 Sometimes, this is what you want and sometimes it's not.
 To help you manage this, we will let you ask for our 'latest' (and by implication, greatest) model of each type.
 But we'll also make it easy for you to ask for the same model day after day when that suits your needs better.

+# Dominant Colors
+A color extraction model will return information about dominant colors in an image or sequence of video frames.

 # Custom Models

 # Model Prediction Feedback